konsumer/rawproto/README.md

 ## http

 I noticed that various HTTP request libraries convert binary buffers into wrong-encoded text, and this can cause issues.
-If you build your buffer manually, it seems to work ok:
+If you build your buffer manually with `Buffer.concat`, it seems to work ok:

 ```js
 import get from 'https'